DiabloSerpent/simple_sudoku_generator/README.md

 - figure out what information exactly is needed from index_manip to see what changes can be made to make it more convenient to use
 - add method to Sudoku struct that initializes from an array of cells
-- figure out a more convenient way to manage the type difference b/t usize and CellSize
-  - maybe just make the CellSize larger?
 - maybe could make it so that modifying a cell adds them to a list which other functions use to see if they should act or not
   - would need some way for all functions to process the list individually